Mudiyettu

 Mudiyettu is a traditional ritual theatre and folk dance drama from Kerala that enacts the mythological tale of a battle between the goddess Kali and the demon Darika.
-The ritual is a part of the bhagavathi or bhadrakali cult.
-The dance is performed in bhadrakali temples, the temples of the Mother Goddess, between February and May after the harvesting season.
+The ritual is a part of the Bhagavathi or Bhadrakali cult.
+The dance is performed in Bhadrakali temples, the temples of the Mother Goddess, between February and May after the harvesting season.

 In 2010 Mudiyettu was inscribed in the UNESCO’s Representative List of the Intangible Cultural Heritage of Humanity, becoming the second art form from Kerala after Koodiyattam.

-The Kali - Darika myth
+Kali-Darika myth

 Darika was a demon who received a boon from Brahma which granted that he would never be defeated by any man living in any of the fourteen worlds of Hindu mythology.
 This made Darika immensely powerful and arrogant.
 Armed with this boon, Darika went on to conquer the world defeating even Indra, the king of the gods.
 As his atrocities became intolerable, the sage Narada requested Shiva to contain Darika.
 Shiva agreed, circumventing Brahma's boon by declaring that Darika would be killed by the goddess Kali, she being a woman and one not to be counted among men from fourteen worlds.